Code4SocialGood/c4sg-web/docs/setting-up-a-tech-project.md

 #### Reasonable Expectations

+##### Experience

-Experience: Some volunteers are experienced, many volunteers are new and want experience from working on a project
+Some volunteers are experienced, many volunteers are new and want experience from working on a project

+##### Commitment

-Commitment: Some volunteers may contribute a lot, many volunteers will make a contribution here and there
+Some volunteers may contribute a lot, many volunteers will make a contribution here and there.
+Unfortunately many volunteers will not be as dedicated as they seem at the beginning.
+It might take a few weeks before you can see if a volunteer is dedicated to the project

+**Because of this it's recommended to accept many more volunteers than you need**

 #### Gratitude